chettrick/stm32cubef4/Projects/STM324xG_EVAL/Demonstrations/readme.txt

 capability to offer a large scope of usage based on the STM32Cube HAL BSP and several middleware components.

-Below you find an overview of the diffrent offred module in the demonstration:
+Below you find an overview of the different offered module in the demonstration:

  + System
  --------